s-verma/security-update.sh/README.md

 e.g. run "apt-cache showsrc linux" and see for yourself how many binary packages corresponds to the source package 'linux'.

-Since system has binary packages installed now the user has to find out which package belong to the given source package.
+Since system has binary packages installed now the user has to find out which installed binary package belong to the given source package.
 Thus manually finding and applying update become somewhat complicated task.

 Hence for these people this script comes.